Dusten Knight: Baltimore Orioles

 On February 2, 2021, Knight signed a minor league contract with the Baltimore Orioles.
 He opened the season with the Triple-A Norfolk Tides, pitching to a 3.05 ERA in 35 appearances.

 On August 4, 2021, Knight was selected to the 40-man roster and promoted to the major leagues for the first time.
 Knight struggled with Baltimore, making 7 appearances with a 9.35 ERA and 11 strikeouts.
 On September 19, the Orioles designated Knight for assignment.
 He was outrighted to Norfolk on September 21.
 On November 7, 2021, Knight elected free agency.

 Tampa Bay Rays

 On February 10, 2022, Knight signed a minor league contract with the Tampa Bay Rays.
-He was assigned to the Triple-A Durham Bulls to begin the season.
 On April 13, the Rays selected Knight's contract to the active roster.
-He was designated for assignment on April 14, 2022.
-On April 17, Knight was sent outright to Triple-A Durham.
+He was designated for assignment the next day following the promotion of Phoenix Sanders.
+On April 17, Knight was sent outright to the Triple-A Durham Bulls.
 On May 22, Knight was selected back to the active roster.

-He was designated for assignment again on July 17 and sent outright to Triple-A. On September 23, Knight was designated for assignment by the Rays for the third time.
+He was designated for assignment again on July 17 after Pete Fairbanks was activated from the injured list.
+He was again sent outright to Triple-A on July 20.
+On September 22, Knight was yet again selected to the major league roster.
+The following day, Knight was designated for assignment by the Rays for the third time after Calvin Faucher and Cristofer Ogando were recalled from Durham.
+He cleared waivers and was sent outright to Triple–A on September 25.
+Knight elected free agency on October 9.

 Cleveland Guardians

 On February 8, 2023, Knight signed a minor league contract with the Cleveland Guardians.
+Knight was released by the organization on March 25.